fleetdm/fleet/docs/Contributing/Testing.md

 ## License key

-Need to test Fleet Premium features locally?
+Do you need to test Fleet Premium features locally?

 Use the `--dev_license` flag to use the default development license key.